Simeulue Surf Lodges; a surfers’ dream

 Beach huts are my favorite

 The moment we arrive at Simeulue Surf Lodges I go from overly excited to becoming a bit silent because of so much beauty.
 I think I’ve never seen a place like this.
 We have a little beach hut right in front of the bright blue ocean, with an open shower where you can hear the waves and the crickets as if they are showering with you.
-There’s a right-hander right in front of the place, with maybe one or two locals on it on a busy day.
+There’s a right-hander (Dylan’s right) right in front of the place, with maybe one or two locals on it on a busy day.
+This might be one of the best waves on the island, at your doorstep.
 Although accommodation is basic, everything you need is there.
 You will be spending most of your time in the water anyways.

-During your stay at Simeulue Surf Lodges you will be taken great care off.
-Jenny cooks up the most delicious meals, cakes, treats and smoothies every single day.
-It really feels like you’re sitting at your mums kitchen table getting spoiled while she’s making sure you eat enough.
+During your stay at Simeulue Surf Lodges, you will be taken great care of.
+Jenny cooks up the most delicious meals, cakes, treats, and smoothies every single day.
+It really feels like you’re sitting at your mum’s kitchen table getting spoiled while she’s making sure you eat enough.
+All meals are included in your stay, so that’s one thing less to worry about.

-There are more surf retreats on Simeulue, but on this side of the island there are only a few.
+There are more surf retreats on Simeulue, but on this side of the island, there are only a few.
 This means hardly any other surfers on the breaks close to Simeulue Surf Lodges, in contrast to for example the famous break “the Peak”.
 And there are quite a few good breaks near Simeulue Surf Lodge.
-Keep an eye on Alus Alus, One Thong or Dylan’s right, which are the most popular waves on this part of the island.
+With year-round swells and only light winds blowing, you are in for a treat.
+Keep an eye on Alus Alus, One Thong, or Dylan’s right, which are the most popular waves on this part of the island.
+Be aware that almost all breaks on the island are for intermediates and advanced only.
+With reef breaks almost everywhere, bringing some booties and extra fins/leashes/boards are recommended.
 While staying at Simeulue Surf Lodges you get your own scooter which you can use during your entire stay with them to cruise around and discover new spots.

 Home sweet home